Rollins School of Public Health: Reputation

-In the most recent rankings (2024), Rollins was ranked number 3 among accredited schools and programs of public health by U.S. News & World Report, and is one of two schools of public health founded in the past 50 years to be ranked in the top 12.
+In the most recent rankings (2025), Rollins was ranked number 2 among accredited schools and programs of public health by U.S. News & World Report, and is one of two schools of public health founded in the past 50 years to be ranked in the top 12.

 Location

 Atlanta is commonly referred to as the world's public health capital, and with good reason— the primary office of the CDC is located next door to Rollins, and there are a large number of other public health groups (consulting, NGO, and informatics-related) located across the city, such as Deloitte and CARE (relief agency).

 Notable programs

 GEMMA

-Global Elimination of Maternal Mortality from Abortion (GEMMA) is a scholarship program where eligible graduate-level students are provided opportunities in developing countries for field research and other practicums related to reproductive health, students can also utilize this scholarship to aid their research and help publish their findings associated with maternal mortality from abortion.
+Global Elimination of Maternal Mortality from Abortion (GEMMA) is a scholarship program where eligible graduate-level students are provided opportunities in developing countries for field research and other practicums related to reproductive health.
+Students can use the scholarship to aid their research and help publish their findings associated with maternal mortality from abortion.